loum/makester/docs/docs/makefiles/k8s/k8s.md

 `MAKESTER__MINIKUBE_EXE_NAME` can be overridden if you have special requirements, or want to use a `minikube` executable that is not in your `PATH`.
-Just set `MAKESTER__MINIKUBE_EXE_NAME` to your prefered value in your `Makefile`:
+Just set `MAKESTER__MINIKUBE_EXE_NAME` to your preferred value in your `Makefile`:

 ```
 MAKESTER__MINIKUBE_EXE_NAME := /opt/minikube/bin/minikube